No Fees

 • Bone or joint problems due to the scarring from the burn causing a tightening of the skin, muscles, or tendons.

-When seeking medical treatment for burns, the person suffering the burn is often transferred to a burn center if the burn covers more than 10 percent of the body, is deep, or occurs in a problematic area such as the feet, groin, or face.
-The focus on burn treatment is controlling pain, removing dead skin, preventing infection and scarring risk, and regaining function of the area.
+When seeking medical treatment for burns, the person suffering the burn is often transferred to a burn center if the burn covers more than 10 percent of the body, is deep or occurs in a problematic area such as the feet, groin, or face.
+Burn treatment focuses on controlling pain, removing dead skin, preventing infection and scarring risk, and regaining the function of the area.

 • Ultrasound mist therapy that will clean the wound and stimulate healing.